Satguru Uday Singh: Role in developmental works

 In 1982, Satguru Jagjit Singh asked Satguru Uday Singh to supervise farming activities in 175 acres land in Bidadi area of Karnataka, which he had purchased in 1973.
 Due to a different language and previously hostile relations of Punjabi community with local Kannada people, the farm could not be developed to an appreciable extent.
 Additionally, the rocky soil, insufficient water availability, poor accessibility and wild plant population in large part of the farm had impeded its development and led to high expenditures.
 Satguru Uday Singh had to address the twin tasks of dealing with the legal issues on one hand and addressing the developmental activities on the other.
 Starting with cultivation of grapes and pineapple in 1985, he demonstrated the potential of the farm for the first time.
 With the efforts of Satguru Ji, Namdhari Seeds Private Limited is well-known for its quality produce.
 A venture, Namdhari Fresh, is a popular grocery store in Bangalore.
 The company has won many laurels, including Best Exporter Award from Agriculture & Processive Food Export Development Authority (APEDA).
 Various corporations have procured the produce of Namdhari Seeds to boost their export potential.
 Satguru Uday Singh has been the Indian president of Asia Pacific Seed Association (APSA) and President of National Seed Association of India, Director of the International Seed Federation (ISF), and Director of the Federation of Seed Industry of India (FSII).
 Along with others, the Indian seed companies contributed in making the nation a seed hub in Asia, ensuring institutional development for food security in the region.
 For his pioneering work on seed security in the region and enabling Asia Pacific Seed Association to be self-sufficient for developmental activities, Satguru Uday Singh was conferred Lifetime Achievement Award by APSA at its 30th year on 1 December 2024.
 The association highlighted the role played by Namdhari Seeds in promoting smallholder farmers and enabling them to be climate resilient amidst the changing climate, especially in the tropics, and mentioned that 'he has helped shape policies that continue to impact the seed industry at both regional and global levels'.

 Spiritual leadership

-On 22 December 2012, Satguru Uday Singh assumed the leadership of the Namdhari sect following the passing away of Satguru Jagjit Singh.
+On 22 December 2012, Satguru Uday Singh assumed the leadership of the Namdhari sect following the death of Satguru Jagjit Singh.
 While carrying forward the practices of Naam Simran (meditation), Gurbani recital and Kirtan (devotional music), he has undertaken many initiatives during his leadership, especially involving the Namdhari youth.